-- 1. A lot is the basic development unit for determination of lot area, depth, and other dimensional regulations.
-The following describes the types of lot configurations: - a.
-An interior lot is a lot other than a corner or through lot, bounded by two interior side lot lines. - b.
-A corner lot is a lot situated at the junction of, and abutting on, two or more intersecting streets. - c.
+A lot is the basic development unit for determination of lot area, depth, and other dimensional regulations.
+The following describes the types of lot configurations:

+- 1. An interior lot is a lot other than a corner or through lot, bounded by two interior side lot lines. - 2.
+A corner lot is a lot situated at the junction of, and abutting on, two or more intersecting streets. - 3.
 A through lot is a lot that fronts upon two parallel streets, or which fronts upon two streets which do not intersect at the boundaries of the lot.
-A through lot is also called a double frontage lot. - d.
+A through lot is also called a double frontage lot. - 4.
 A flag lot is platted so that the main building site area (the "flag") is set back from the street on which it fronts and includes an access strip (the "pole") connecting the main building site with the street.
-See Article 10.1.G for specific criteria pertaining to flag lots.